 Bike Parking + Royal Park Hotel

 Just west of the station is the very luxurious Royal Park Hotel.
 It’s very nice but a bit expensive.
 Expect to pay $200 or more per night.
 On the northeast corner of the hotel is a huge outdoor paid bike parking lot where you can lock your bike for the day if you need to.
-Costs is around 400¥ ($4) for 8 hours.
+Cost is around 400¥ ($4) for 8 hours.

 AEON Supermarket + Doutour

 There’s not a lot in the way of food around Sutengumae Station.
 There’s a Family Mart conbini (convenience store) just across the street as well as a 7-11.
 Just to the east across the street is a Doutour café which is quite good.
 A few blocks to the east on the same side as the station is a nice AEON supermarket which has good organic vegetables very cheap.
 They also sell KAGOME bottled vegetable drinks + bottled coffee.
 Most of the real food in Suitengumae is back towards the west along Rt.
 50 where Suitengu shrine is (see below).
 There is also a post office along this route.
-The Pokemon Café mentioned above is also worth a stop.

 Looking back east along Rt.
 50 towards the expressway interchange.
 The Royal Park Hotel is on the left.